plus3it/spel/README.md

 ## Testing With AMIgen

-The spel automation leverages the AMIgen7 and AMIgen8 projects as a build-helpers for creation of EL7 and EL8 Amazon Machine Images, respectively.
+The spel automation leverages the AMIgen7 and AMIgen8 projects as a build-helpers for creation of EL7 and EL8 Amazon Machine Images (Azure VM-templates, etc.), respectively.
 Due to the closely-coupled nature of the two projects, it's recommended that any changes made to AMIgen7 or AMIgen8 be tested with spel prior to merging changes to either project's master branch.

 To facilitate this testing, the runtime-variables: